sinegkhnn/Credit-Card-Fraud-Detection/README.md

 import numpy as np
 import pandas as pd
-from pandas import Series, DataFrame from termcolor import colored as cl # text customization
+from pandas import Series, DataFrame from termcolor import colored as

 import seaborn as sns
 import matplotlib.pyplot as plt